one-some/SugarAddict/README.md

 # SugarAddict
-Userscript tool for editing the state of SugarCube games.
+Extension for editing the state of SugarCube games.

 ### Notes
-- This script has only been tested with Violentmonkey, but other userscript managers will probably work
-- This script runs on every page, as games can be on any domain.
-The script errors and closes upon not finding SugarCube, but if you don't want it running regardless, you can either edit the `@match` metadata field or disable the script.
+- The extension is Firefox only for now due to me using Firefox.
+If you want a Chrome version make an issue and it might happen in a few years

 ## Features
 - Variable editing (including complicated-ish things like nested objects and arrays and such)